 To recap, improving your communication in your relationships can help you:

 - Determine what your partner is really saying.

 - Be willing to give each other “space” instead of pressuring to resolve right away.

 - Build emotional closeness and intimacy.

-Remember, I am here for you to answer any questions if they arrive.
+As a summary, please know that, I am here for you to answer any questions if they arrive.
 I will be SO happy if you don’t need any help and your relationships are thriving.
 If you do need help improving your communication skills (and, thus, improving your relationships), I am here for you.